Dragontailonfire/automation-test-spa/README.md

 pnpm api
 ```

-The local API server listens by default on port 4001 and serves `server/config.json` at `/api/config`.
+The local API server listens by default on port 4001.
+For local development it will read `server/config.json` to provide list defaults if environment variables are not set.

 3. In another terminal start the Vite dev server: